lrspeiser/sigmagravity/README.md

 The coherence field $\phi_C$ carries the "missing" momentum/energy, analogous to how scalar fields in scalar-tensor theories (Brans-Dicke, f(R)) restore conservation.
 This is not an *ad hoc* fix—it is the standard resolution for non-minimal coupling theories (see Harko et al. 2011, arXiv:1104.2669).

-**Validation:** The dynamical field formulation exactly reproduces original Σ-Gravity predictions (0.000 km/s difference on 50 SPARC galaxies tested).
+**Validation:** The dynamical field formulation reproduces original Σ-Gravity predictions to numerical precision (<0.001 km/s difference on 50 SPARC galaxies tested).
 See SI §10 for the complete derivation.

 #### 2.14.2 Fifth Force Resolution: QUMOND-Like Formulation